Works with their own pages

 - The original plans for the film involved the Enterprise-A fighting the Enterprise-D. Problems: a) there was no way for either crew to come out the good guy, and b) this would require budgeting, logistics, and all the other headaches for two full Enterprise crews at once.
 The plan was scrapped.
 Plus, a 23rd century Constitution-class starship vs a 24th century Galaxy-class starship would have been an utter Curb-Stomp Battle, advantage Picard.

-- George Takei declined to return, feeling that Sulu wouldn't give up command of the Excelsior, so his role waas given to Sulu's daughter.
+- George Takei also declined to return, feeling that Sulu wouldn't give up command of the Excelsior to take orders from Kirk again, so his role was given to Sulu's daughter.

 - Nimoy was also sounded out as a possible director for the film.
 While he was willing to do it, he ultimately refused on the grounds that Rick Berman made it clear that he would have no script input (fellow TOS film director Nicholas Meyer would later refuse to work on Star Trek: Nemesis for much the same reason), not to mention that Paramount wouldn't budge on the release date.